-3. Any proposed alterations to submitted plans of park facilities (layout shall require a coastal permit.
+EXHIBIT # 4 PAGE 13 OF 47 3.
+Any proposed alterations to submitted plans of park facilities (layout shall require a coastal permit.

-COMMUNITY PARK (5):
+COMMITY PARK (5):

-- 1. Prior to improvement, applicant shall submit plans to the executive corrector showing the proposed improvement and development within the to demonstrate compliance with recommended uses.
-Applicant shall suplans for park development including active and passive play areas; linkages between the park and the hotel, coastal park, recreation/contents, and commercial center, including plans for grade separated aways at Coast Hwy, at both the eastern and western ends (implements) part of the two ocean golf course holes) of the park; plans showing locations of all proposed park improvements. - 2.
-Parking for this park may be provided in conjunction with parking the recreation center and by joint use of the parking facilities of proposed school adjacent to the site.
-Joint use of the school park: may be permitted only if the applicant receives written authorization including provisions for liability, if necessary, from the Capistra: Unified School District. - 3.
-Upon issuance of permit (P-79-5539), applicant will enter into a agreement to offer to dedicate and improve the standards of County and County and Harbors Beaches and Park District, the Community Park and the portion of the Loop trail with the park.
-Offer shall be made to the County of Orange, Coastal Conservancy, or any other public or private non-profit agency willing to accept the dedication and insure public access and maintenance.
-Prior to improvement by the applicant, said agency must agree to accept and maintain the Community Park and Trail The offer to dedicate and improve shall run for 5 years and improve made within 24 months of acceptance.
-If at the end of this period is no accepting agency, alternate land uses may be considered which shall require a coastal permit. - 4.
-Signing, visible from Coast Hwy., shall be provided indicating the park is open to the general public.
+1. Prior to improvement, applicant shall submit plans to the execudirector showing the proposed improvement and development within the to demonstrate compliance with recommended uses.
+Applicant shall suplans for park development including active and passive play areas; linkages between the park and the hotel, coastal park, recreation/cucenter, and commercial center, including plans for grade separated i ways at Coast Hwy. at both the eastern and western ands (implemente: part of the two ocean golf course holes) of the park; plans showing locations of all proposed park improvements.

+2. Parking for this park may be provided in conjunction with parkit the recreation center and by joint use of the parking facilities of proposed school adjacent to the site.
+Joint use of the school park: may be permitted only if the applicant receives written authorization including provisions for liability, if necessary, from the Capistran Unified School District.

+3. Upon issuance of permit (P-79-5539), applicant will enter into a agreement to offer to dedicate and improve the standards of County (Orange Harbors Beaches and Park District, the Community Park and the portion of the Loop trail with the park.
+Offer shall be made to the County of Orange, Coastal Conservancy, or any other public or privat non-profit agency willing to accept the dedication and insure public access and maintenance.
+Prior to improvement by the applicant, said agency must agree to accept and maintain the Community Park and Trail The offer to dedicate and improve shall run for 5 years and improvement is no accepting agency, alternate land uses may be considered which shall require a coastal permit.

+4. Signing, visible from Coast Huy., shall be provided indicating : the park is open to the general public.
 Flans for said signs shall submitted prior to issuance of this permit.
-Signs should be of the monument type and should not exceed 24 sq. ft. in size and 9 ft. in height and shall indicate the existence of the park and the golf cour and that the public is invited to use the facility.
-Signs should be located at the corner of Niguel Road and Coast Hwy. and Crown Valley Parkway and Camino del Avion.
+Signs should be of the monument type and should not exceed 24 sq. ft. in size and 9 ft. in heightand shall indicate the existence of the park and the golf cour and that the public is invited to use the facility.
+Signs should be located at the corner of Niguel Road and Coast Huy. and Crown Valley Parkway and Camino del Avion.